All drop-in programs are in-person (Hlúlú Drop in programs)

 Join us for our Indigenous family online Programs for families with children from birth to 6 years old.
 We focus on traditional teachings, such as the Medicine Wheel and the Seven Sacred Teachings.
-For more information contact Reception.
+For more information contact reception.
 Registration Required.
+Bus tickets and snacks provided!

 Facebook and Zoom Programs: